U.S. EPA Contaminated Site Cleanup Information (CLU-IN)

 Reductions

-Cleanup Objectives: Treat ground water and soil through (1) on-facility soil vapor extraction to remove volatile organic compounds (VOCs) in the source area soil, (2) on-facility extraction, treatment, and reinjection to treat VOCs and perchlorate in source area ground water, and (3) pumping of ground water to an existing and one proposed off-facility municipal treatment plant for removal of residual VOCs and perchlorate
+Cleanup Objectives: Treat groundwater and soil through (1) on-facility soil vapor extraction to remove volatile organic compounds (VOCs) in the source area soil, (2) on-facility extraction, treatment, and reinjection to treat VOCs and perchlorate in source area groundwater, and (3) pumping of groundwater to an existing onsite treatment plant and a new off-facility municipal treatment plant for removal of residual VOCs and perchlorate

-Green Remediation Strategy: Optimize the proposed municipal water treatment system to reduce energy and water intensity, and implement green construction techniques through a partnership with the City of Pasadena and related federal facility funding
+Green Remediation Strategy: Optimize pumping operations and treatment processes to be used by the off-facility municipal plant (funded by NASA) and implement green construction techniques for the plant through a partnership with the City of Pasadena

-• Undertook critical collaboration with the City of Pasadena during the project's conceptual design phase, which allowed sufficient time to incorporate green strategies into design and construction
+• Collaborate with the City of Pasadena during the project's conceptual design phase, which allowed sufficient time to incorporate green strategies into design and construction

-• Offered a 1% contractor incentive for efforts supporting greening goals of Executive Order 13423
+• Offer a 1% contractor incentive for efforts supporting greening goals of Executive Order 13423

-• Used Leadership in Energy and Environmental Design (LEED) construction criteria to plan stormwater management, outdoor lighting, waste management, materials reuse/recycling, and environmentally friendly material purchasing
+• Use Leadership in Energy and Environmental Design (LEED) construction criteria to plan stormwater management, outdoor lighting, waste management, materials reuse/recycling, and environmentally friendly material purchasing

-• Modified pumping configurations to reduce elevation changes and pipeline friction along the water transfer corridor between the production wells and the proposed water treatment facility
+• Modify pumping configurations to reduce elevation changes and pipeline friction along the water transfer corridor between the production wells and the proposed water treatment facility

-• Optimized the proposed treatment system (liquid-phase granular activated carbon, ion exchange, filtration, and disinfection units) by negotiating with the water treatment vendor to remove post-filtration cartridge filters
+• Optimize the proposed treatment system (liquid-phase granular activated carbon, ion exchange, filtration, and disinfection units) by negotiating with the water treatment vendor to remove post-filtration cartridge filters

-• Evaluating more opportunities for reducing water intensity of well operations/flushing and treatment unit backwash, taking into account the high economic value of Los Angeles Basin water
+• Evaluate more opportunities for reducing water intensity of well operations/flushing and treatment unit backwash, taking into account the high economic value of Los Angeles Basin water

 Results:

-• Reduced the proposed water treatment system's pressure head as a result of optimization, consequently allowing integration of smaller pumps with lower energy demands
+• Reduced the proposed water treatment system's pressure head as a result of optimization, which allowed integration of smaller pumps with lower energy demands

-• Saving $50,000/year and 330,000 pounds/year of greenhouse gas emissions due to pumping configuration and optimization
+• Avoided $50,000/year and 330,000 pounds/year of greenhouse gas emissions due to reconfigured pumping and optimization, when compared to the original construction plan

 • Contributing to sustainable environmental stewardship of the Los Angeles Basin, which suffers from VOC and perchlorate contamination caused by multiple sources